Security#

 SHA-512 remains the default on Carbonio installation, but it is possible to allow the the new algorithm by means of a simple procedure in two steps.

-Before starting the procedure, however, it is suggested to make a dump of the LDAP database, using the directions and commands that can be found in Upgrade’s section Preliminary Tasks.
+Before starting the procedure, however, it is suggested to make a dump of the LDAP database, using the command (as the zextras user)

-The first step of the procedure is up to the administrator and requires to run as the zextras user the following script, which takes care to enable the new Argon2 algorithm
+The first step of the procedure is up to the administrator and requires to run as the zextras user the following script, which enables the new Argon2 algorithm

 zextras$ /opt/zextras/libexec/scripts/migrate20230217-AddArgon2.pl